-Learn how to get better rotation mobility in your mid back to help alleviate neck, shoulder or lower back pain.
+Learn how to get better thoracic spine rotation to help alleviate neck, shoulder or lower back pain.
 Learn to control your shoulder and ribcage movements better.